OscarCawley/grit-comic/README.md

 - **TODO**

+  redo colours for titles
-  make wiki posts only show first paragraph or 5 lines change R and V in font file to be same height (possibly redo whole font file) figure out if password hashing needs to be hidden from github make socials white
+  verify, subscribe pages need responsive css account page needs responsive css fix long one word comments from not wrapping make socials white make wiki posts only show first paragraph or 5 lines figure out if password hashing needs to be hidden from github